Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/best-dog-brushes-coat-type-choosing-guide.md

 ### Be systematic

 Random brushing misses spots and creates uneven coat condition.
-Develop a pattern—start at the head, work down the back, then tackle legs, chest, and tail.
+Develop a patternstart at the head, work down the back, then tackle legs, chest, and tail.

 ### Gentle pressure

-Pressing harder doesn't brush better—it irritates skin and breaks coat.
+Pressing harder doesn't brush betterit irritates skin and breaks coat.
 Let the brush do the work with light, consistent strokes.

 ## When brushing reveals problems